|

 - GARRETH:

-Variant of Welsh Gareth, possibly meaning "old."
+Variant spelling of Welsh Gareth, possibly meaning "old."

 - GERAINT: Welsh